nrwl/nx-cloud-helm/AGENTS-GUIDE.md

 ### Install Valkey

-Valkey is an in-memory DB (like Redis) that is used by the workflow controller to store temporary state.
+Valkey is an in-memory key-value store (like Redis) that is used by the workflow controller to hold temporary state.

 1. Create a secret similar to `agents-guide/agents-secrets.yml` and create a valkey password in there.
    - Important: the key `valkey-password` needs to be remain unchanged